 Rebchook summarized preliminary data from a study that recruited 861 individuals, comprised approximately evenly of Latina and African American transgender women of color.
 About three-fourths of the study cohort had never received primary care and 39% had never received an ART prescription.
 Older and Latina participants were more likely to never have been in primary care, been prescribed ARV medications, and been retained in care.
 Rebchook emphasized that these data are preliminary, and additional insights and results will be forthcoming.

 HRSA's Kibbi Matthews Brown explained features of a HRSA/SMAIF project called Building RWHAP Recipient Capacity to Engage PLWH in Health Care Access.
 The cooperative agreement for the Capacity project was awarded to JSI.
-Its building blocks include the In It Together health literacy project targeting black MSM and the Affordable Care Enrollment (ACE) TA Center.
+Its building blocks include the In It Together health literacy project targeting black MSM and the ACE TA Center.
 The project is in its first year and has thus far assessed the TA needs of agencies, hosted 6 webinars, and delivered 23 trainings to 191 health professionals.

 Michelle Vatalaro of JSI and Daniel Driffin, Lead Trainer for In It Together, reviewed the connection between health literacy and achieving maximum outcomes along the HIV Care Continuum.
 They also focused on the philosophy that health care providers have an obligation to address their clients' health literacy.
 The need to do so is significant, as an estimated 89 million people, or 36% of the U.S. adult population, have limited health literacy.